Penny, British Columbia: Forestry

-During the 1920s, W. Langmuir was the district forester.
-The forest ranger, residing in Penny for the Penny Ranger District covered an area that stretched from Dewey to Rider.
-His dispersed field staff, which were seasonal from spring to fall, travelled by boat or speeder.
-In 1948, two forestry speeders carrying 17 men to a forest fire at Loos collided near Bend.
-While the two most seriously injured went by freight train to Prince George, an amphibian plane later landed on the river at Penny to fly five of the less seriously injured for medical treatment.
-The ranger position was eliminated in the mid-1960s.

 In 1933 Myers bought out his partner, and the following year rebuilt the Red Mountain Lumber Co. mill.
 In 1940, the 50,000-foot per shift capacity sawmill was again destroyed by fire, but the planing mill and processed lumber piles escaped conflagration.
 Fulfilling his prior commitment, Myers sold the mill to John F. McMillan and C. Earl Jaeck (1904–52), formerly at Bend, who changed the name to the Penny Sawmills.
 Jaeck died in a train/truck collision.

-In 1941, Elizabeth (1906–91) (né Coats of Longworth, C. Earl Jaeck's cousin) & Rory (Roy) R.M.
-McGillivray (1903–94), formerly at Bend, relocated with children S.T.
-Michael (1930–2015) and Barbara (1935–2015), when Roy became general manager at the Penny mill.
-Elizabeth headed the local Red Cross fundraising effort during World War II.

 In 1942, a new dry kiln was installed, and several new homes and bunkhouses were constructed on the mill site to accommodate the demand from running two shifts.
 Since the homes mostly lacked indoor plumbing, outhouses were the norm and water came from a tap at the end of the road.
 The following year, fire destroyed the planing mill boiler room, putting it out of operation for 6 weeks.
 This may have been the occasion when a passing CNR locomotive rescued part of the building.
 In 1945, labour shortages closed one logging camp.
 The company name changed again to Standard Tie and Timber, when Standard Forest Products acquired the mill in late 1945 or early 1946.
-After an absence, Roy McGillivray returned as general manager.
-The family relocated to Prince George in 1953.
-On cremation, Roy's ashes were scattered in the Fraser at Penny.